 The good news is that you can use the documents, emails, and chat archives that you already have to answer repetitive questions.
 Reusing your existing information is a great way to jumpstart your internal knowledge base to create a resource to answer questions asynchronously too.

 Importing: You can easily import a markdown or HTML file into Tettra.
 Learn more on how to import documents here.

 Copy & paste: If your existing information is scattered across various documents or web pages, try copy & pasting what you have into your internal knowledge base then editing it from there instead of writing from scratch.
 This will give you a base to work off of and help you fill up your IKB faster.
 With Tettra, you can paste in a Google Doc,Word file, or web page and most of the formatting should be carried over, which means you spend less time styling and more time writing.

 Link or embed external docs: The most advanced way to reference is to use our integrations to link or embed your documents from other systems without importing or copy/pasting them at all.

-Connecting G Suite to Tettra enables you to embed external Google Drive files right into Tettra.
+Connecting Google Workspace to Tettra enables you to embed external Google Drive files right into Tettra.
 Once you’re connected, click New → External Doc, find the document you want to use, then click Add Link.
 Your document will now show up in the Tettra sidebar and also be searchable.